-The History button allows you to display a list of other packages that contain the selected components.
+The Concurrent Components page displays a list of check out conflicts.
+The list shows any other packages that contain the selected components.
 Only packages that have not been baselined are included in this list.

-You should make sure that you are coordinating the changes with other developers who have checked out or staged the components into other packages.
+The components on this page have previously been checked out or staged to another package.